20D/Westphal

 20D/Westphal was a periodic comet with an orbital period of 61 years.
 It fits the classical definition of a Halley-type comet (20 years < period < 200 years).
-The comet appeared to disintergrate during the 1913 apparition and hasn't been observed since then.
+The comet appeared to disintegrate during the 1913 apparition and has not been observed in years.

 The comet was originally discovered by the German astronomer J. G. Westphal (Göttingen, Germany) on July 24, 1852.
 It was independently discovered by the American astronomer Christian Heinrich Friedrich Peters (Constantinople) on August 9.
 The comet exhibited many flunctuations in intristic brightness and reached an apparent magnitude of around 4 while a dust tail was also observed.
 It was last observed about 120 days after perihelion.

-The comet was recovered on September 27, 1913, by Pablo T. Delavan (La Plata Astronomical Observatory), about 60 days before perihelion, however the comet faded as it approached the Sun, losing its central condesation and the nucleus became elongated.
-The plates of the comet indicate that the disintergration began on October 1, when the comet was reported to be visible with naked eye using averted vision.
+The comet was recovered on September 27, 1913, by Pablo T. Delavan (La Plata Astronomical Observatory), about 60 days before perihelion; however, the comet faded as it approached the Sun, losing its central condensation and the nucleus becoming elongated.
+The plates of the comet indicate that the disintegration began on October 1, when the comet was reported to be visible with the naked eye using averted vision.
 It was last observed on November 26, 1913.
 It was predicted to return in 1976 but was never observed, and is now considered a lost comet.